mandiant/flare-fakenet-ng/docs/testing.md

-The salient peculiarity of `test.py` is that on Windows it requires you to install FakeNet and it then runs the global `fakenet.exe` script entry point available via the Windows path environment variable; and on Linux, it executes `python fakenet.py` directly.
+The salient peculiarity of `test.py` is that on Windows it requires you to install FakeNet and it then runs the global `fakenet.exe` script entry point available via the Windows path environment variable; and on Linux, it executes `python -m fakenet.fakenet` directly.
 Alas, this is for purely undocumented and forgettable reasons.
 It shouldn't be too difficult to make these consistent if that becomes important to someone.